happypeter/elon-edu/projects.md

+- Proj.x Writes 0~9

+## Archive

+- Proj.6 Draw Cat and write Word
+  - understands the relation of word and img
-- Proj Draws a car
+- Proj.5 Draws a car
   - understands colors and shapes
+  - DONE on 20230111

-- Proj Draw Cat and write Cat
+- Proj.4 Draw a human
-  - understands the relation of word and img

-## Archive
+  - aka. use iPad or paper
+  - DONE on 20221231

-- Proj.4 Writes His Name
+- Proj.3 Writes His Name
   - aka.
 Elon
-  - DONE on 20221231
-- Proj.3 Draw a human
-  - aka. use iPad or paper
   - DONE on 20221231
 - Proj.2 Counts Fingers
   - aka. read from 1 to 10